 Why the process is worthwhile:

-- Sustainability: Support from UNICEF promotes a long-lasting approach and firmly establishes child-friendliness
+• Sustainability: The support of UNICEF promotes a sustainable approach and embedding of child-friendliness

-- Evidence-based: Regular situation analyses shed light on all areas of children’s lives and identify guiding principles for community development
+• Evidence-based: Regular situation analyses shed light on all areas of children’s lives and identify guiding principles for local development

-- Child-friendliness as a cross-sectional task: Cooperation within the municipality is improved
+• Child-friendliness as a cross-sectional task: Collaboration structures within a municipality are improved

-- Networking: Through the label, the municipality becomes part of the Child-Friendly Cities network and gains access to exchange and training opportunities
+• Connectivity and networking: Through the label, the municipality becomes part of the Child Friendly Cities network and gains access to exchange and training opportunities

-The Child-Friendly Cities Initiative has been operating in Switzerland since 2006 and in Liechtenstein since 2018.
-UNICEF Switzerland and Liechtenstein has already recognized more than 50 Child-Friendly Cities.
-These include communities ranging from tiny municipalities to large cities.
+The implementation of the Child Friendly Cities Initiative started in 2006 in Switzerland and in 2018 in Liechtenstein.
+UNICEF Switzerland and Liechtenstein has since recognized more than 70 Child-Friendly Cities.
+These include small communities as well as large cities.

 Aargau: Aarau (2020), Baden (2014), Freienwil (2017), Magden (2020), Muhen (2022), Rekingen (Zurzach) (2016), Wettingen (2017), Zofingen (2021)